Fitness Solution: How To Be Consistent In Your Training

 Tip #4: Find an Enjoyable Mode

 We are hard-wired to seek pleasure and avoid pain.
 If you hate running/jogging, why would you force yourself to go running?
 There are SO many modes of activity and exercise you don’t need to be limited to just one-nor should you.
 Some clients refer to this as the suck-o-meter way of training.
-Either way, enjoyment is a critical key for long-term success in reaching your fitness goals and in creating a healthy lifestyle and having consistent fitness training.
+Either way, enjoyment is a critical key for long-term success in reaching your fitness goals, creating a healthy lifestyle and having consistent fitness training.

 Modes of exercise mean what activity are you doing.
 For example some modes of exercise are: running, swimming, biking, weight-lifting, tai-chi, yoga, Pilates, barre classes, step aerobics, Zumba, power lifting, exercise DVDs, and yes even Crossfit.
 Find some modes that you like, or are at least more tolerable than others and do those.